Schema.org implementation of CDIF metadata#

 Implementation patterns#

-• DistributionObject {contentURL, encodingFormat, conformsTo, distributionAgent }.
-A pattern for specifying information necessary or useful for implementing machine access to a DigitalObject that is or represents a resource of interest.
-Includes a URL for the web location at which the DigitalObject can be accesses, the specifications or profiles to which the serialization and content of the object conform, and the Agent responsible for the distribution platform.
+• DistributionObject {contentUrl, encodingFormat, dcterm:conformsTo, distributionAgent }.
+This pattern specifies information for implementing machine access to a DigitalObject.
+Includes a URL (contentUrl) for the web location at which the DigitalObject can be accessed, the specifications or profiles to which the serialization and content of the object conform using the Dublin Core conformsTo property, the format of the digital object content (sdo:encodingFormat), and the the Agent responsible for the distribution platform (provider).
 This agent is the contact point if there are problems accessing the distributed digitalObject.